"In the name of liberty, I will fight the enemy — regardless of their allegiance."

 Taught by Experience: Achilles directly refers to this when explaining why he left Connor behind in Boston in Sequence 5.

 The Tetris Effect: In-Universe.
-Due to his exposure to the Animus, Desmond's view in his sequences in Brazil and Abstergo Headquarters includes "counter" prompts and "awareness" indicators, both of which were not visible the last time he was in a battle in the present day in Assassin's Creed II.
+Due to his exposure to the Animus, Desmond's view in his sequences in Brazil and Italy includes "counter" prompts and "awareness" indicators, both of which were not visible the last time he was in a battle in the present day in Assassin's Creed II.
 Also, if it is not a Translation Convention, the exposure also gives him enhanced language acquisition, as he is able to understand Portuguese enough for it to be translated in subtitles as he passes people by.
 Essentially, the exposure since finding his Synch Nexus has had added beneficial components, while lacking the Sanity Slippage.

 Tomato Surprise: Haytham and his friends are Templars, and you've unwittingly been playing as (or at least with) the Big Bad of the game.